Dean177/reason-standard/docs/Motivation.md

 ## How does it work

-Both bucklescript, belt and ocamls standard library suffer in the documentation department.
+The standard library, Belt and Base all suffer in the documentation department.

+Examples are few and far between and the oneline docstrings often require a pen and paper to decode.

+Standard aims to be much easier to learn with thorough documentation and plenty of examples plus being able to [search the api](/api) makes finding this information much easier.

 ## Friction